 These peachy pink dahlias and dark red leaves in a black vase nod to Autumn colors.

-A new grey and rust table runner is paired with earthy red linen napkins and my favorite round placemats.
+A grey and rust table runner is paired with earthy red linen napkins and my favorite round placemats.
 I mentioned on Instagram how I don’t really iron the napkins, I just take them out damp from the dryer and smooth them out by hand.

 I bought the white chargers in Mexico (can’t find them here).
 The salad plates are by Juliska.